digitalocean/doctl/CONTRIBUTING.md

 1. The issue is reported.

 2. The issue is verified and categorized by a _doctl_ collaborator.
-   Categorization is done via tags.
+   Categorization is done via labels.
 For example, bugs are marked as "bugs".

 3. Unless it is critical, the issue is left for a period of time (sometimes many weeks), giving outside contributors a chance to address the issue.